 Despite the scale of Africa’s construction industry and the demonstrated benefits of technology adoption in other industries, the sector has been slow to invest in modern hardware and especially software.
 This is in part due to Africa’s lower levels of internet penetration and the existence of a large, informal construction sector.
+Keep reading to explore the state of construction technology in Africa.

 Resistance to Change